Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Inference

 \section{Inference}

 The asymptotic distributions of $\hat{\beta}$ and $\hat{\gamma}$\ are complicated and do not have an analytical form.
-As a result, inference using the asymptotic distribution directly is hard to be implemented.
+As a result, inference using the asymptotic distribution directly is difficult to implement.
 One may consider smoothing the objective functions, in the spirit of \cite*{Horowitz1992}, to attain faster rates of convergence and asymptotic normality.\footnote{See also \cite*{Kyriazidou1997} and \cite*{charlier1997limited}.} However, this requires selecting additional kernel functions and tuning parameters, and then computing consistent estimates for asymptotic variances.
 As an alternative, we seek to use more direct sampling methods (e.g., bootstrap).
-Unfortunately, \cite*{AbrevayaHuang2005} have proved the inconsistency of the classic bootstrap for the maximum score estimators.
-We expect that the classic bootstrap does not work for our estimators, either.
+Unfortunately, \cite*{AbrevayaHuang2005} have proved the inconsistency of the classic bootstrap for the MS score estimators.
+We expect that the classic bootstrap does not work for our estimators either.

-For the ordinary maximum score estimator, valid inference can be conducted using subsampling (\cite*{DelgadoEtal2001}), $m$-out-of-$n$ bootstrap (\cite*{LeePun2006}), the numerical bootstrap (\cite*{HongLi2020}), and a model-based bootstrap procedure that analytically modifies the criterion function (\cite*{CattaneoEtal2020}), among other procedures.\footnote{The case-specific, smooth bootstrap method proposed by \cite*{PatraEtal2018} is also valid for the maximum score estimator of \cite*{Manski1975, Manski1985}.
-But this method is hard to generalize to our case.} These methods, with certain modifications, can be justified to be valid for our estimators.
+For the ordinary MS estimator, valid inference can be conducted using subsampling (\cite*{DelgadoEtal2001}), $m$-out-of-$n$ bootstrap (\cite*{LeePun2006}), the numerical bootstrap (\cite*{HongLi2020}), and a model-based bootstrap procedure that analytically modifies the criterion function (\cite*{CattaneoEtal2020}), among other procedures.\footnote{The case-specific, smooth bootstrap method proposed by \cite*{PatraEtal2018} is also valid for the MS estimator of \cite*{Manski1975, Manski1985}.
+However, this method is difficult to generalize to our case.} These methods, with certain modifications, can be justified to be valid for our estimators.

-Monte Carlo evidence demonstrated in \cite*{HongLi2020} and \cite*{CattaneoEtal2020} suggests that their proposed approaches outperform either the subsampling or the $m$-out-of-$n$ bootstrap in finite samples.
-Based on these results, we focus on the numerical bootstrap and the bootstrap procedure with a modified criterion function.
-We provide a brief discussion on the classic bootstrap and the $m$-out-of-$n$ bootstrap in Appendix \ref{SEC:Tinfereneces}.\footnote{We show in Appendix \ref{SEC:Tinfereneces} that the classic bootstrap is not consistent for our estimators (Appendix \ref{SEC:failBootstrap}), while the $m$-out-of-$n$ bootstrap is still valid (Appendix \ref{SEC:mOutOfn}).}
+Monte Carlo evidence demonstrated in \cite*{HongLi2020} suggests that their proposed approach outperforms the subsampling and the $m$-out-of-$n$ bootstrap in finite samples.
+Based on these results, we focus on the numerical bootstrap.
+We provide a brief discussion on the classic bootstrap and the $m$-out-of-$n$ bootstrap in Appendix E.\footnote{We show in Appendix E that the classic bootstrap is not consistent for our estimators (Appendix E.2), while the $m$-out-of-$n$ bootstrap is still valid (Appendix E.3).
+Note that we re-use some notation in this appendix for notational convenience.
+To avoid confusion, all notation in each subsection is specific to the procedure discussed in that subsection.}